 Three albums in, it’s easy to spot a distinguishable signature with this group.
 Jamie ‘xx’ Smith’s gentle yet powerful and rhythmic electronic instrumentals, perfectly partnered with the soft vocals of Romy Madley-Croft and the deep, smooth-singing Oliver Sim shine through once again on this long-awaited release from the alternative, dream-pop favourites, who sing breezily but leave a deep impression on the listener.

 In recent interviews, the group have spoken of the four-year break between their second and third albums, a break which saw Smith delve further into producing and releasing his solo house album in 2015, In Colour, and developments all-round in maturity, love, and loss.
-It’s as if this album has been coming for a while, and finally the group have found the confidence to make it, which is clear from the off in opening track ‘Dangerous’, which launches into brassy notes and house percussion amidst reflecting lyrics from Madley-Croft and Sim, including the powerful “your love’s been my favourite mistake”.
+It’s as if this album has been coming for a while, and finally the group have found the confidence to make it, which is clear from the off in opening track ‘Dangerous’, which launches into brassy notes and house percussion amidst reflecting lyrics from Madley-Croft and Sim, including the powerful “you’ll have been my favourite mistake”.
 Some might have doubts about The xx’s suitability in performing in larger venues on their upcoming tour, but this first track shakes off any of those worries.

 ‘Performance’ blurs the lines of performing as an artist and performing as a character